 Twin wall technology is a method that combines both pre-made concrete and in-situ concrete, which helps with both the speed and strength of the structure.
 Twin wall technology occurs when two walls that have been pre-made are joined and reinforced before the gaps are filled with concrete.

 Also used to join concrete walls and concrete floors together, this method is quick and economical too.

 Thin joint masonry modern methods of construction allow a thinner depth of mortar (3mm or less compared to 10mm) which results in faster laying and improved productivity.

 The mortar cures quickly, usually achieving full strength within two hours which enables more structures to be laid in a day.

-Need more info at about shipping containers and modular construction with modern methods ?
+Need more info at about container 40 feet and other shipping containers also modular construction with modern methods ?

 Check out our blog in https://www.blog.kontainerindonesia.co.id/.